SLAC-ML/Chatbot-Widget/README.md

    ```

 3. **Open the HTML File**:
-   Open or serve your `index.html` file in a browser to see the chatbot in action.
+   Open or serve the `index.html` file in your browser to view the chatbot in action.
+You can use the `index.html` file located in the root directory of this repository as a reference.

 ## Customization